Basic Usage of Process Management

 Assignees can be set for each status.

-For the first status, you can select either Set to anybody or Created by (the user who created the record).
+For the first status, set the assignee as either Set to anybody or Created by.
+(Selecting Created by will set the user who created the record as the assignee.)

 Screenshot: The options that can be selected for the first status

-To set multiple users and/or organizations as assignees, select one from the drop-down options User chooses one assignee from the list to take action, All assignees in the list must take action, and One assignee in the list must take action.
+To set multiple users and/or departments as assignees, select one of the following drop-down options: User chooses one assignee from the list to take action, All assignees in the list must take action, or One assignee in the list must take action.

-The option you select will affect how the assignee for the status is designated and the timing at which the status changes.
-The details are as follows.
+The option you select will determine how the assignee is designated and when the workflow status will change.
+See below for details.

 Screenshot: The options that can be selected for the second status and subsequent statuses